apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 let result = try await promise.futureResult.get()
 ```

-> Note: The `completeWithTask` method is creating an unstructured task under the hood.
+> Note: The `completeWithTask` method creates an unstructured task under the hood.

 ### Channel bridges

 The ``EventLoopFuture`` and ``EventLoopPromise`` bridges already allow async code to interact with
 some of NIO's types.
-However, they only work where we need to bridge request-response like interfaces.
+However, they only work where we need to bridge request-response-like interfaces.
-On the other hand, NIO's' ``Channel`` type contains a ``ChannelPipeline`` which can be roughly
+On the other hand, NIO's ``Channel`` type contains a ``ChannelPipeline`` which can be roughly
 described as a bi-directional streaming pipeline.
 To bridge such a pipeline into Concurrency required
 new types.
 Importantly, these types need to uphold the channel's back-pressure and writability guarantees.
 NIO introduced the ``NIOThrowingAsyncSequenceProducer``, ``NIOAsyncSequenceProducer`` and the ``NIOAsyncWriter``